-If you’re here, it’s because you’ve seen a rabbit whom you think may need your help.
+If you’re here, it’s because you’ve identified a rabbit or bunny that may need your assistance.

-If you’ve found a domestic rabbit, find an exotics vet who treats rabbits using this link:
+If you’ve found an injured DOMESTIC rabbit, find an exotic vet who treats rabbits.

-If you are thinking of taking the rabbit directly to a shelter or humane society, call first to be sure they have a rabbit program and accept injured animals.
-Many shelters do not have funding set aside for injured animals and will euthanize them instead of treating.
-If they can’t help, ask them for a referral.
+Before taking the rabbit to a shelter or humane society, call ahead to confirm they have a rabbit program and accept injured animals, as some shelters lack funding for treating injuries and may opt for euthanasia.
+If they cannot assist, request a referral.